 When is Detox Treatment Necessary?

-People who have attempted to detox on their own in the past and were not successful are often good candidates for a detox program.
+People who have attempted to detox on their own in the past and were not successful are often good candidates for a professional detoxification program.

 Social Setting Detox vs Medical Detox